dnurzynski/paper_trail/README.md

 # PaperTrail

+## this FORK adds custom version classes feature from Rails3 branch to rails2 gem version.

 PaperTrail lets you track changes to your models' data.
 It's good for auditing or versioning.
 You can see how a model looked at any stage in its lifecycle, revert it to any version, and even undelete it after it's been destroyed.